geordgez/geordgez.github.io/about/index.md

-I was previously a consultant within the Commercial Analytics practice of [Booz Allen Hamilton](https://www.boozallen.com/) focusing on data science, automation, and orchestration to cybersecurity.
+I was previously a consultant within the Commercial Analytics practice of [Booz Allen Hamilton](https://www.boozallen.com/) focusing on data science, automation, and orchestration, often in relation to cybersecurity.

 I'm interested in the intersection of mathematical modeling, software development, business strategy, and data.